Spa Business Plan Template & Example

 Local Publications

-[Company name] will announce its opening several weeks in advance through publicity pieces in multiple local newspapers and publications.
+[Spa name] will announce its opening several weeks in advance through publicity pieces in multiple local newspapers and publications.
 Regular advertisements will run to maintain exposure to relevant markets.
 Community newspapers, school publications, youth sports programs, and similar channels will be a major promotion effort.

 Community Events/Organizations

-[Company name] will promote itself by distributing marketing materials and participating in local community events, such as school fairs, local festivals, homeowner associations, or sporting events.
+[Spa Name] will promote itself by distributing marketing materials and participating in local community events, such as school fairs, local festivals, homeowner associations, or sporting events.
 Since mothers are often heavily involved in such things, we will not only reach the lucrative audience of adult women but also potentially their families by extension.

-Customer Loyalty Programs
+Customer Loyalty Program

 Direct Mail